richardadvocaat/ATP2intervals.icu/README.md

 - **Delete Events**: If the load target is zero, the script deletes the corresponding event in intervals.icu.
 - **Efficient Data Handling**: The script retrieves all relevant events in a single API call to improve performance and reduce server load.
 - **Unit Conversion**: The script allows users to specify their unit preference (metric or imperial) for Bike and Run distances, while Swim distances remain in meters.
+- **Custom Descriptions**: The script now supports adding custom descriptions based on the 'period' and 'focus' columns from the Excel file.
+  - If 'period' is "Rest", the description will include "Stay in bed or on the beach!".
+  - If 'focus' has a value, the description will include "Focus this week on {focus}".

 ## Usage